44yyyy/SOAR-EDR-Project/README.md

 Navigate to https://app.limacharlie.io, create an account, and download LimaCharlie on a device of your choosing.
 It could be an old computer, or a virtual machine.

-After the download is complete, run the executable to set up the LimaCharlie agent.
+After the download is complete, run the executable with the to set up the LimaCharlie agent.

 ![alt text](Installed.jpg)